 P is for Peer Support Services.
 From October to April, Peer Support Service offers a one-on-one, drop-in, non-judgmental, and confidential virtual and in-person space for students.
 A team of trained student Peer Supporters provide students with drop-in mental health support, referrals to clinical and non-clinical supports on- and off-campus, and immediate access to urgent and emergency resources for students who need them.
 Peer Supporters can be reached Wednesday to Fridays, between 11 AM and 4 PM.

 Q is for quad.
 On campus, quads are the equivalent of your back yard.
-The University College Quad, the newly revitalized (almost) King’s College Circle and Philosophers’ Walk are all green spaces where you can take a break from urban Canada.
+The University College Quad, the newly revitalized King’s College Circle and Philosophers’ Walk are all green spaces where you can take a break from urban Canada.

 Q is also for questions.
 Here are the answers to Frequently Asked Questions about the Economics programs.